yormy/tripwire-laravel/_docs/00___TODO.md

 # -------------------------------------
 #         WORK IN PROGRESS
 # -------------------------------------
+## Review config comments
+Are they still up to date with the docs

 ## How to summarize logs to a block / how to make teh block depended on the violations
 Currently all violations scores are added to 1 large sum.
 This is then used to block or no block